kaisersparpick/Rude/README.md

 ## Examples

-Although Rude is a *pattern*, you can find dome actual implementations here
+Although Rude is a *pattern*, you can find some actual implementations here

 | language   | repo                                                   |
 | ---------- | ------------------------------------------------------ |